 I made 3 beach dresses with this pattern from different fabrics.
 For pink and white dresses I made a little bit different neckline – V-neckline, but I made them before I decided to publish the tutorial on my blog, and I realized that the V-neckline is harder to finish for beginners so I made the third dress with just the round neckline which is very easy to finish with a regular facing strip.

-But you can experiment with the neckline and made it exactly as you wish – round, square or v-line, etc.
+But you can experiment with the neckline and make it exactly as you wish – round, square, or v-line, etc.